Medicare Supplement Plan G: Cost, Benefits, and Company Ratings

 For those of us accustomed to pre-65 healthcare costs, this is quite the steal!
 This is particularly exciting for those used to a high deductible.
 With Medigap plans, you don’t have to worry about 4, 5, or even $6,000 deductibles.

-With a Plan G, all you’re on the hook for is that Medicare Part B deductible, which has historically been under $185 for the year.
+With a Plan G, all you’re on the hook for is that Medicare Part B deductible, which is only $185 in 2019.

 Medigap Plan G Company Ratings

 When you’re researching Medigap plans, you probably find yourself interested in what companies offer this plan.

 But here’s the thing – the company doesn’t really matter.
 That can be confusing to hear, so let me explain.

 By law, every Medicare Supplement insurance plan is standardized.
 Each insurer must offer identical coverage for the same plan.

 Let that sink in for a moment.
 A Plan G is a Plan G no matter which company is selling it.